julstpierre/PenalizedGLMM/README.md

        4 │ 0.682049  0.570351
        5 │ 0.28341   0.344761

-We can determine which model provides best prediction accuracy by comparing AUCs for the PRSs obtained via AIC and BIC.
+We can determine which model provides the best prediction accuracy by comparing AUCs for the PRSs obtained via AIC and BIC.
 We use the [ROCAnalysis.jl](https://juliapackages.com/p/rocanalysis) package to calculate AUC for each model:

 ```julia